Can I Have Stomach Cancer and Not Know It?

 A: This depends on the characteristics, size, and location of the cancer.

-“At the present time, the treatment of gastric cancer requires a multidisciplinary approach with involvement of the surgeon, medical oncologist and radiation oncologist at diagnosis," says Dr. Vinay Minocha, a medical oncologist who specializes in gastrointestinal oncology with Sylvester Comprehensive Cancer Center.
-"The focus of future research will be on optimizing the chemotherapy regimen including the earlier incorporation of targeted therapies and immunotherapy.”
+“At the present time, the treatment of gastric cancer requires a multidisciplinary approach with involvement of the surgeon, medical oncologist and radiation oncologist at diagnosis,” says Vinay Minocha, M.D., a medical oncologist who specializes in gastrointestinal oncology with Sylvester Comprehensive Cancer Center.
+“The focus of future research will be on optimizing the chemotherapy regimen including the earlier incorporation of immunotherapy and targeted therapies in the neoadjuvant (before surgery) and adjuvant (after surgery) setting.”

 The main cancer treatments for stomach cancer include: